Mashlex/CSGO-Server-Configs/README.md

 # CSGO-Server-Setup
 This Git provides some configs for an extended [CSGO Egg](https://github.com/Mashlex/Pterodactyl-Eggs/blob/199753a61b2bc9f04b5c4e3f6ecd1fea73615fb2/egg-counter--strike--global-offensive.json), which can be found in another Git.
-These files are missing from the standard CSGO server and are therefore loaded additionally.
+These files are missing from the standard CSGO server, so they are loaded additionally.

-The heart of this git is the Admin Menu Custom Config, in addition to the gamemode_server.cfg files.
-Thanks to Sourcemod, complete configurations and customisable parameters can be loaded into this menu.
-Which makes it easy in the end for every player with rights to start the mode with his wishes without having any idea of the syntax of the CSGO server.
+The core of this Git is the Admin Menu Custom Config, as well as the gamemode_server.cfg files.
+Thanks to Sourcemod, complete configurations and customizable parameters can be loaded into this menu, making it easy for players with rights to start the mode with their preferences without needing knowledge of the CSGO server's syntax.

-In addition, the package contains some useful plugins and configurations that can be copied directly to a server.
-Provided [Metamod](https://www.sourcemm.net/) and [Sourcemod](https://www.sourcemod.net/) are installed.
+Additionally, the package contains some useful plugins and configurations that can be copied directly to a server, provided that [Metamod](https://www.sourcemm.net/) and [Sourcemod](https://www.sourcemod.net/) are installed.

 ## Included Plugins/Extentions
 | Name | Description | Version |